-Therefore, the Christian family model is a space where both spouses are free to be themselves.
+Therefore, the Christian family model is a space for both spouses to be themselves.
 There is no need to play any role.
 There is no need for theatre.

 It is enough to be yourself.
 It is a space where both can be unashamed of their weakness.
 Both spouses have agreed to accept each other’s weaknesses and to help each other grow.

-No one is the boss, decisions are made together.
+No one is the boss, and decisions are made together.
 Sexuality is part of trusting each other.

 You learn to love the way you want to be loved.
 You learn to love your spouse as yourself.